 Bachelors in Social Work

-- The undergraduate Social Work Program focuses on social work philosophy, knowledge base and practicum field instruction experience.
+The undergraduate department in the School of Social Work focuses on social work philosophy, knowledge base and practicum field instruction experience.
 The Program offers an opportunity for students to major in a generalist practice-oriented sequence that is directly related to the delivery of social services in an urban milieu.
-Morgan's Social Work Program is accredited by the Council on Social Work Education.

 Professor Yvonne Greene